openKolibri/halo-90/readme.md

 ![IMG-LSM6DSM]

 #### Passives
 There are three passives (five if the IMU is populated) that can be of any tolerance.
 There are two `1 uF` and `0.1 uF` decoupling capacitors and one `10k` pullup on the reset of the processor.
-The tow IMU pullups are `10k` I2C pullups.
+The two IMU pullups are `10k` I2C pullups.

 #### Alignment Pins
 There are four tooling holes/alignment pins that can be used for addons.
 They are `1.152 mm` (`45.35 mil`) in diameter and are placed `2.8 mm` and `5.5 mm` from the center.